Elvi3n/Demand-Forecasting-Analysis-Multi-Model-Approach/README.md

 ## Business Problems to Solve
 Generic forecasting methods often fail to account for the unique market behaviors of different products, leading to costly inventory imbalances.
-This tool solves that by applying appropriate statistical models—such as regression and seasonality indices to align procurement precisely with specific demand patterns.
+This tool solves that by applying appropriate statistical models using Excel—such as regression and seasonality indices to align procurement precisely with specific demand patterns.

 # Methodology & Models